its-rich/its-rich/README.md

 ## Personal Projects
 * Completed
   * [HotBuys](https://github.com/its-rich/HotBuys)
-    * A website where you can input a product and find which selected stores sell it the cheapest
+    * A website where you can search for a product and find which selected stores sell it the cheapest

 * TODO
   * [AWS E-Commerce Website](https://github.com/its-rich/AWS-E-Commerce-Website)